About Your Award

 We are always happy to talk with you about how your financial aid application was analyzed.
 Please contact us if you have questions about your circumstances and how to request reconsideration based on new or additional information.

 What is Macalester’s approach to awarding merit scholarships?

 All non-need-based (merit) scholarships are awarded at the time of admission.
 Students who are awarded a merit scholarship will receive a merit scholarship award letter at the same time they receive their offer of admission.
 Macalester does not award additional merit scholarships after the time of admission.
 There is no process to request an increase in the amount of Macalester’s merit scholarships.

 When will I receive my financial aid result?

-If you complete your financial aid application on time, your financial aid application result will be posted at the same time that your admission decision is posted.
+If you complete your financial aid application on time, your financial aid application result will be posted at the same time that your admission decision is posted (with the exception of students admitted under the Early Action plan — financial aid results for Early Action students will be posted in mid-January).
 If your financial aid application is completed after your admission, we should be able to send you a result within about one week.

 If I receive an outside scholarship, will my financial aid package be reduced?